 We all know that certain flowers are edible, but little is known about their medicinal value and which ones are safe to eat.

-In the States, an edible flower may show up as a garnish in a fine restaurant, but they don’t appear on menus as an entree as they did for centuries in Europe.
-Dandelions boiled with honey or batter-fried black elder flowers graced many plates as much more than just a garnish in Central Europe.
-(2)
+In the States, an edible flower may show up as a garnish in a fine restaurant, but they don’t appear on menus as an entrée as they did for centuries in Europe.
+Dandelions boiled with honey or batter fried black elderflowers graced many plates as much more than just a garnish in Central Europe.2

 Flowers Are Full Of Nutrients

-Edible flowers are loaded with nutrients, and when blooming, offer some significant seasonal and health benefits.
-One on the most notable constituents in flowers which give them their color are the carotenoids, which act as precursors for vitamin A.
+Edible flowers are loaded with nutrients, and when blooming, offer significant seasonal and health benefits.
+One on the most notable constituents in flowers (which give them their color) are carotenoids, which act as precursors for vitamin A.